Skip to main content

 What are their obligations to me?
 What rights am I retaining, and which am I surrendering?
 The answers to these questions are as integral to your long-term well-being as the biological efficacy of any treatment.

 The path forward is one of conscious participation.
-It involves reading beyond the marketing claims and engaging critically with the that govern your data.
+It involves reading beyond the marketing claims and engaging critically with the privacy policies that govern your data.
 It means recognizing that the convenience of a digital tool may come at a cost to your privacy, and weighing that cost with open eyes.

 Your journey toward optimal function is not just about recalibrating your biochemistry.
 It is about asserting your sovereignty over your personal health narrative, ensuring that the story you are working so diligently to improve remains, unequivocally, your own.